-Here are the medicines that you are most likely to be prescribed according to NICE (National Institute of Health and Care Excellence 2018) Guidelines.
-NICE produce guidelines for how you should be treated when you have heart failure.
+Here are the medicines that you are most likely to be prescribed according to NICE (National Institute of Health and Care Excellence) Guidelines and subsequent appraisals of other treatments called technology appraisals.
+NICE produce guidelines and technology appraisals for how you should be treated when you have Heart Failure.
 We have described what they do and the role they play in your care.
 We have included the most common side effects; however, you will find a comprehensive list of side effects in the leaflet that is found in all packets of your prescribed medications.
 People often react differently to medicines and some are able to cope with higher dosages of a specific medicine when others are unable to do so.
-With heart failure medication you may find that other medicines will change in order to get you on appropriate dosages of a particular medicine, or your heart failure team will alter the dose of your medicines either up or down if your symptoms change.
+With Heart Failure medication you may find that other medicines will change in order to get you on appropriate dosages of a particular medicine, or your Heart Failure team will alter the dose of your medicines either up or down if your symptoms change.
 It sounds complex, and yes, it is, but as our patients say "keep your positive pants on" as they are there to help.

-The medications listed below are for when your heart is not pumping efficiently which is called HFrEF (Heart Failure with Reduced Ejection Fraction).
-If you have been informed that your heart doesn't fill and relax properly (HFpEF (Heart Failure with Preserved Ejection Fraction)) then you may be prescribed water tablets, which are called Diuretics, and other medications that will support your heart to relax and fill adequately.
+The medications listed below are for when your heart is not pumping efficiently which is called HFrEF (Heart Failure with reduced Ejection Fraction).
+If you have been informed that your heart doesn't fill and relax properly (HFpEF (Heart Failure with preserved Ejection Fraction)) then you may be prescribed water tablets, which are called Diuretics, and other medications that will support your heart to relax and fill adequately.